 Cisco 2900 router, ZTE ZXT1200, ZXT600 routers are the example of commonly used hardware routers.

 Software Routers: They operate in the same way as the hardware routers do, but they don’t have any separate hardware box.
-It perhaps is a window, Netware or Linux server.
-These all have the inbuilt routing abilities.
+It perhaps is a window, Netware, or Linux server.
+These all have inbuilt routing abilities.

 Although the software routers are generally used as gateways and firewalls in large computer networking systems both types of routers have their own features and significance.

-Because of the inbuilt features of routing all the cards and ports will perform the WAN routing and other also depending upon its configuration and capacity.
+Because of the inbuilt features of routing all the cards and ports will perform the WAN routing and others also depending upon its configuration and capacity.

 Features of Routers

 - Works on the network layer of the OSI reference model and communicate with neighbor devices on the concept of IP addressing and subnetting.

 - The main components of routers are the central processing unit (CPU), flash memory, non-volatile RAM, RAM, network interface card, and console.

 - Routers have a different kind of multiple ports like fast-Ethernet port, gigabit, and STM link port.
 All ports support high-speed network connectivity.